-It is highly recommended that the pre-medical student take a major in biology with a concentration in human biology because the number of applicants to a school of medicine far exceeds the capacity of that school.
+It is highly recommended that the pre-medical student take a major in biology with a Pre-Medical concentration because the number of applicants to a school of medicine far exceeds the capacity of that school.
 In addition, students should consider completing a minor in chemistry.
 In following this recommendation, the student will be better prepared for graduate work in those areas, in the event that entrance into medical school is denied.